What is a Turducken, Exactly?

 Where to Buy Turducken

 If you’re in the market, you’ve come to the right place!
-Turduckens are notoriously difficult to make at home, but both of America’s most legendary purveyors, Hebert’s Specialty Meats and Gourmet Butcher Block, are shipping their iconic Turduckens nationwide on Goldbelly.
-Gourmet Butcher Block’s “All-Madden Turducken” –– the exact same one served to John Madden –– clocks in at a whopping 17 pounds and is stuffed with alternating layers of cornbread dressing and sausage stuffing.
-And at Hebert’s, the original is available in both small (10 pound Turducken) and large (16 pound Turducken) sizes, and is layered with Cajun cornbread stuffing.
+Turduckens are notoriously difficult to make at home, but both of America’s most legendary purveyors, Hebert’s Specialty Meats and Gourmet Butcher Block, are shipping their iconic Turduckens nationwide.

 If you’re a poultry lover, there’s more where that came from!
-Check out all of the Turkeys & Turduckens shipping nationwide on Goldbelly here, and click here to discover all of Goldbelly’s Thanksgiving foods, from thighs to sides to pies and everything in-between!
+Check out all of the Turkeys & Turduckens shipping nationwide on Goldbelly, and discover all Thanksgiving foods, from thighs to sides to pies and everything in-between!